-Yes, exterior duct runs must be insulated with an air permeable to R5 or better with air/vapor-impermeable insulation to prevent cold intake air from causing condensation to form on the duct.
+Yes, exterior duct runs must be insulated to R5 or better with air/vapor-impermeable insulation to prevent cold intake air from causing condensation to form on the duct.
 We recommend Zehnder’s ComfoPipe, which is already insulated, airtight and very simple to install.

 Interior duct runs should only be made within the conditioned envelope of the building.
 Avoid routes through exterior walls, unconditioned spaces, and spaces that are under insulated.

 + How is the system balanced after installation?

 In order to qualify for Zehnder’s warranty, you’ll need to have your system commissioned by a certified commissioner.
 You can start the process by submitting your request on Zehnder’s website and completing their pre-commissioning checklist, after which a representative from Small Planet Supply will reach out regarding payment and scheduling.
 You can find Zehnder’s webpage here.

 + How do I prevent th HRV/ERV core from freezing during the cold winter months?

 It is important to have adequate frost prevention and depending on your climate, there are best practices available.
 Option One – Utilize a ground source Pre-Heater/Pre-Cooler.
 The Zehnder ComfoFond-L utilizes a ground loop of glycol and a small circulating pump to pre-heat or pre-cool and dehumidify incoming air with a hydronic coil.
 Option Two – Utilize an electric or hydronic pre-heater.
 By warming the incoming air prior to entry into the H/ERV, frost is prevented.
 Option Three – Imbalance flows to allow for warm exhaust air to defrost unit.
 This option either slows or stops the incoming, cold air while allowing the exhaust air to warm the Heat Exchanger’s surfaces and remove frost.